zeek/spicy/doc/autogen/types/bytes-iterator.rst

 .. spicy:operator:: bytes::iterator::Unequal bool t:iterator<bytes> <sp> op:!= <sp> t:iterator<bytes>

     Compares the two positions.
-The result is undefined if they are not refering to the same bytes value.
+The result is undefined if they are not referring to the same bytes value.